|

 certificate of “S.U.C.C.E.S.S.”
 (Single Unit Credit In Community Education

+Studies) with it.
 The contents of “Europe-COMES” were

 1.